saturnlighting/data-overview/README.md

 This repository presents an overview of the different datasets that could be used for the SATURN project.

-# Variables and datasets

-The main variables of the SATURN project are cycling levels and road lighting.
-Road safety and crime are relevant.
-Other interesting variables are individual variables such as gender, age, income, and environmental variables such as infrastructure and spatial deprivation.

-    ## Warning: One or more parsing issues, call `problems()` on your data frame for details,
-    ## e.g.:
-    ##   dat <- vroom(...)
-    ##   problems(dat)
+The dependent variable for the SATURN project is cycling levels.
+The main independent variable is lighting (road or ambient lighting).
+Other relevant independent variables are road safety (road traffic casualties or near misses), crime or offences, cycling infrastructure, and deprivation.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <thead>